pooyapm/Blog/pooyamozzemi/content/posts/a-strategic-marketing-plan-zalando.md

 Like before the focus is on the online retail platform.
 The corporate strategy goal was:
-- In currently operating countries with above 5% GDP growth --Keeping the leader position
+- In currently operating countries with above 5% GDP growth
+  - Keeping the leader position
-- In currently operating countries with slow economic growth --Add new features
+- In currently operating countries with slow economic growth
+  - Add new features
---Enter new segments such as new B2B transport service offering (not the scope of this strategic marketing plan) -In new entering countries (Portugal)
+  - Enter new segments such as new B2B transport service offering (not the scope of this strategic marketing plan)
+- In new entering countries (Portugal)
---Create and raise awareness of the service existence --Marketing focus on competitive advantage of the service, easy order, payment, delivery and return, fast and home delivery
+  - Create and raise awareness of the service existence
+  - Marketing focus on competitive advantage of the service, easy order, payment, delivery and return, fast and home delivery

 Zalando mainly offers online retail service to consumers.
 Services are different from products as they are intangible, perishable, inseparable and variable.
 Zalando falls into the service category of tangible goods with accompanying service as it has to deliver the goods from other brands through their service to customers.